-Slick or shabby matters not as long as it states who you are, what you do and of course how and where to find you.
+Slick or shabby matters not as long as it states who you are, what you do, and of course how and where to find you.

-You can do your own (click) or pay someone else just make sure your SEO is ok
+You can do your own (click) or pay someone else just to make sure your SEO is ok

-The delivery mechanism to business
+The delivery mechanism for business

-Social media is designed to entice visitors to your business because you have interested, excited or coerced them to like you.
+Social media is designed to entice visitors to your business because you have interested, excited, or coerced them to like you.

 Pretty simple really, that is why you waste your time doing social media, you Jesabelle.
 You lure them in ready to buy your products.